GeoscienceAustralia/dea-notebooks/Tools/README.md

 ## API documentation

-A rendered version of the `dea-tools` API is available on the DEA Knowledge Hub (https://knowledge.dea.ga.gov.au/notebooks/Tools/).
+A rendered version of the `dea-tools` API is available on the [DEA Knowledge Hub](https://knowledge.dea.ga.gov.au/notebooks/Tools/).

 ## Installation